-Your friendly lost dog has gone missing and there is a good chance that he has ended up in an animal control facility or stray holding facility.
+Your dog has gone missing and there is a good chance that he has ended up in an animal control facility or stray holding facility.
 This article will help you understand how the system works and will help maximize your chances of locating your dog.

 Remember though, that every state has different laws and procedures, so you will need to familiarize yourself with your local area.